 - "Well Done, Son!"
 Guy: The anime shows this (towards Orochimaru) is his main motivation.
 It's briefly implied by the manga during his fight with Shino.
 Of course, Orochimaru only sees him as a pawn.

-- When All You Have Is a Hammer...: His sound waves are his main jutsu, and can be used from anything from attacking targets to blocking kunai to even softening the earth.
+- When All You Have Is a Hammer...: His sound waves are his main jutsu, and can be used for anything from attacking targets to blocking kunai to even softening the earth.

 Voiced by: Akiko Koike (JP), Stephanie Sheh (EN), Erica Edwards (Latin America)